samzlarson/samzlarson/README.md

 - 👋 Hi, I’m Sam Larson.
-I graduated from BYU's Marriot School of Business with a Bachelor's in Experience Design and Management.
+I graduated from BYU's Marriott School of Business with a Bachelor's in Experience Design and Management.
 I currently work at BILL as a Credit Analyst (formerly known as Divvy - a Utah unicorn startup)
 - 👀 I’m interested in querying large datasets and webscrapping
 - 🌱 I’m currently learning SQL and Python
 - samzlarson@gmail.com